Hrithik Roshan Gets EMOTIONAL As He Hugs This Director During Super 30 Screening!

 "But I'm also very excited, as with Super 30, I have stepped into a new territory, essaying a real life character from India's heartland."

-The film release today and we can't wait to see how audience are going to react to the film.
+The film releases today and we can't wait to see how the audience is going to react to the movie.